accodeing/fortnox-api/DEVELOPER_README.md

 There's a Rake task for seeding the Test Fortnox instance with data that the test suite needs.
 See `rake -T` to find the task.

+### Debug mode while running tests

+There's a `DEBUG` environment variable to set if you want to debug during testing.

 ## Rubocop

 When updating Rubocop in `fortnox-api.gemspec`, you need to set the explicit